Lab 8 min read

 A miracle born from the despair of an LT cancellation.
 A record of the ultimate vibe coding experience realized with Claude Desktop and Claude Code.

-[Lightning Fast 15 Minutes] Creating an MCP Server with an MCP Server!
-The Development Story Behind “The Do-It-Nicely App”
+【Lightning Fast 15 Minutes】Making an MCP Server with an MCP Server!
+The Development Story of “The ‘Make it Nice’ App”

-The evening of the last day of July, when the warmth from the bedrock bath suddenly chilled me to the bone.
-This story begins the moment our 60th weekly LT event was abruptly canceled.
+The evening of the last day of July, when the pleasant warmth from the bedrock bath instantly turned into a chill.
+This story begins the moment the 60th-week LT event was abruptly canceled.

-I had been a regular participant in our weekly LT events without fail.
-With our 60th milestone just around the corner, an unexpected cancellation notice arrived.
+I had been consistently presenting at LT events every week.
+With the milestone of the 60th week just around the corner, I received an unexpected cancellation notice.
 But I couldn’t give up.
-As a revenge match for a disastrous YouTube LIVE session at the year’s end, I decided to urgently organize an incredible project.
+As a rematch for the disastrous YouTube LIVE from the New Year, I decided to urgently organize an incredible project.

-“A YouTube LIVE where I would use AI tools to code an app based on a given prompt, deploy it, and then create slides in the final 30 minutes for an LT presentation.”
+“Using AI tools to vibe code an app based on a prompt, deploy it, and then create slides in the last 30 minutes for an LT on YouTube LIVE, all within 2 hours.”

-When I solicited prompts on X, a flood of outlandish requests poured in.
-I smoothly handled two prompts, and with only 15 minutes left until the slide creation started at 9 PM, I spun the roulette wheel one last time.
-The fateful prompt appeared.
+As I solicited prompts on X, a barrage of unreasonable requests poured in.
+I smoothly handled two prompts, and with only 15 minutes left until the slide creation started at 9 PM.
+The moment I spun the roulette wheel one last time, the fated prompt appeared.

 My brain froze for a moment.
-How could I possibly implement this in just 15 minutes?
+How was I going to implement this in the remaining 15 minutes?

-The Forbidden Technique: Building an MCP Server with an MCP Server
+The Forbidden Technique of Making an MCP Server with an MCP Server

-In that desperate situation, a flash of inspiration struck me.
-I had registered “Claude Code” as an MCP server within Claude Desktop.
-And what I needed right now was precisely an MCP server.
-In other words…
+In this desperate situation, a flash of inspiration struck.
+I had registered “Claude Code” as an MCP server in Claude Desktop.
+And what I needed now was an MCP server.
+This meant…

-I could build an MCP server using an MCP server.
+I could just make an MCP server using an MCP server.

 I decided to attempt this nested implementation.
-The YouTube LIVE couldn’t wait.
-With viewers watching, I took a gamble.
+The YouTube LIVE couldn’t be stopped.
+With the viewers watching, I took a gamble.

-// A snippet of the actual generated code
+// A snippet of the code actually generated

 const randomElements = {